Damn, nature, you scary!

 If it lives, it's potentially even worse.
 Think about it: it means it was living without a brain after being born.
 It's just... kinda sitting there, with the heart pumping to nothing in the head; a doll that looks human but has no person inside.
 Empty Shell taken to the literal extreme; Fate Worse Than Death doesn't even begin to describe it.
 But if it makes anyone feel better, at least no brain (at least, no forebrain — the parts of the brain that control things like bodily functions are sill there) implies no mental life, so it's not like the baby "experiences" any of this.

 Popular media is usually silent on it for being so horrific, but if the animal or human is crippled by a wound or accident far from civilization (or on a battlefield) and if conditions are right (open wounds, dirt, filth, hot climate, favoring blowflies).
+Where there is dirt, filth, hot climate, but no blowflies are present, the patient may still get a bacterial infection of the skin, which develops into a horrific tropical ulcer.
 It happens surprisingly often with crippled abandoned pets or farm animals in the field.
 The unmoving, crippled animal can't swat flies away.
 This is a highly-probable and nightmarish way to die.

-Cancer.
-Imagine having a mass of cells inside your body that grows uncontrollably, is programmed to never naturally die, can travel through your lymphatic system and take root in places other than where it appeared, and can only be stopped by surgically removing it, bombarding it with radiation or subjecting your entire body to rather poisonous drugs.
+- Cancer.
+Imagine having a mass of cells inside your body that grows uncontrollably, a malfunction in its genetic programming makes it never naturally die, can travel through your lymphatic system and take root in places other than where it appeared, and can only be stopped by surgically removing it, bombarding it with radiation or subjecting your entire body to rather poisonous drugs.
 Stuff of nightmares, it is.